Uncover Recent Activity

 OSForensics™ scans your system for evidence of recent activity, such as accessed websites, USB drives, wireless networks, recent downloads, website logins and website passwords.
-This is especially useful for identifying trends and patterns of the user, and any material or accounts which which have been accessed recently.
+This is especially useful for identifying trends and patterns of the user, and any material or accounts which have been accessed recently.

 Web Browser Activity